 When looking at the back of the SB-4000, you will notice a few more options.
 It has XLR input and output connectors and triggers on and off connectors.
 This may be useful for serious home theater enthusiasts.

-The DSP module equipped in both models provides signal control and equalization functions that allow you to modify the response for best results.
+The DSP module equipped in both models provides signal control and equalization functions that allow you to modify the response for the best results.

-The module provides precise low pass filter control in one-hertz steps, phase control from zero to 180 in single steps, and gain control.
+The module provides precise low-pass filter control in one-hertz steps, phase control from zero to 180 in single steps, and gain control.

 Another useful tool in this series is the three-channel parametric equalization and room game compensation.